Car charging

 - Car Max Charge - input_number.car_max_charge

-- Car Manual SoC - input_number.predbat_car_charging_manual_soc_kwh
+- Car Manual SoC - input_number.predbat_car_charging_manual_soc_kwh (for car 0)

 - Car Charger Plugged in - input_select.car_charger_plugged_in